 - Contact local law enforcement to learn if they maintain Silver Alert registries.
 Keep a recent up to date photo handy and make a list of places that the person may wander.

 - Consider purchasing an identification bracelet and an electronic tracking GPS device that helps track the whereabouts of the individual and manage their location.
 Little data exists to support the benefits of tracking the whereabouts of a person with dementia at the risk of limiting one’s personal liberty.
 A decision to use an electronic tracking device should be made with the consent of the person with dementia whenever possible.

-The specialized staff at Hebrew SeniorLife’s Center for Memory Health can help you put together an appropriate plan and identify the resources needed to maximize the safety and well-being of the person with dementia, along with their caregivers and family.
+The specialized staff at the Deanna and Sidney Wolk Center for Memory Health at Hebrew SeniorLife can help you put together an appropriate plan and identify the resources needed to maximize the safety and well-being of the person with dementia, along with their caregivers and family.
 Interested in learning more?
 Call us at 617-363-8600 or contact us today.

 The Deanna and Sidney Wolk Center for Memory Health at Hebrew SeniorLife provides outpatient memory care services, in person and virtually, for people living with cognitive symptoms — and for their families and caregivers.